Youth Christmas Parties: 14 Festive Ideas for Teens

 8. Jingle & Mingle

 Set up a variety of seasonal snacks and appetizers.
 Then let kids hang out and catch up.
 After all, they’ve been swamped with finals, projects, sports, and extracurriculars.
-So let them unwind a while without too many structured activities.
+So let them unwind without too many structured activities.

 9. Winter Wonderland

 Turn your youth room or area into a snowy scene.
-This especially will be a hit if you live in a warmer climate.
+This will be a hit if you live in a warmer climate.
 Use fake snow, white lights, and cutouts to add plenty of chill to your youth Christmas party.
 Bonus: Set up a hot chocolate buffet to warm everyone up.

 10. Sneaky Santa